ajorgensen89/api_5/README.md

 ### Blurbs.

-Blurbs can be created to hold titles, images and content about the picture.
-Or just an interesting piece of content by itself can be posted.<br>
+Blurbs can be created to hold titles, images and content about the picture in the blurb.<br>
 Adding a visual image is always more appealing to the eye.<br>
 Blurbs are talking point that users may want to share with others.
 A category for the photo or content can be selected to filter blurbs into 4 categories.<br>
 The 4 categories are Spring, Summer, Autumn and Winter.<br>